mstevetodd/EngineDriver_Home/docs/operation/esu_mcii.rst

 Updating Engine Driver on the ESU Mobile Control Pro
 ====================================================

 The ESU Mobile Control Pro is currently being shipped with a version of |ED| pre-installed that is not compatible with its hardware.
-It is also impossible to update the app on the device by downloading an APK from this site.
+It is also impossible to update the app on the device by simply downloading an APK from this site.

 These instructions will allow you to update the app on the device from one of the APKs on this website.
-Note that currently only the ``EngineDriver-2.40.200a.apk (Alpha)``, or later, is compatible with the **ESU Mobile Control Pro**.
+Note that currently only the ``EngineDriver-2.40.202.apk (Beta)``, or later, is compatible with the **ESU Mobile Control Pro**.
+(This version is also available on the `Google Play Store <https://play.google.com/store/apps/details?id=jmri.enginedriver>`_ but only if you sign up for the Beta program.
+This should be made a production release soon.)

 1. You need to download a copy of ``adb.exe``    (e.g. https://developer.android.com/tools/releases/platform-tools )

 2. Then open a terminal (``cmd`` or ``powershell``) and navigate to the directory where adb.exe is located.

-    For example, if you have adb.exe in C:\adb, then you would type:
+    For example, if you have ``adb.exe`` in the ``adb`` folder on the ``C:`` drive, then you would type:

     .. code-block::